A practical Zendesk developer guide for support leaders

 What is the Zendesk developer platform?

-At its heart, the Zendesk developer platform is a toolbox that lets you connect Zendesk to other software and build custom features.
+At its heart, the Zendesk developer platform is a sophisticated toolbox that lets you connect Zendesk to other software and build custom features.
 The two main tools you’ll hear about are APIs and SDKs.

 Here’s a quick breakdown of the key parts: